ddman1101/EDM-subgenre-classifier/README.md

   <pre><code>python3 main.py [music files name] [pre-trained model]</code></pre>
 could predict the song's genre directly.
 For example:
-* music file name --> abcd.mp3.
+* "music file name" --> abcd.mp3.
 You will need to create "audio" folder under the data manually and put your music file under it. (./data/audio/abcd.mp3)
 * "pre-trained-model" just have only one pkl file --> joint-model-all-2500.pkl

 Here are the steps to run the code: